chrispasakarnis/http-to-s3/README.md

 This module streams a HTTP response to an S3 bucket.
 Both the HTTP response and the S3 upload are implemented using streams allowing large responses to be retrieved without having to worry about memory / disk space limitations.

-## Requirements
-The module uses native async / await, therefore there's a node version requirement.

-***TODO:*** This could be easily transpiled to ES5 to support a greater range of node versions.

-* `Node > 8.x`

 ## Installation
 `npm install --save http-to-s3`